hsnlab/escape/escape/doc/source/index.rst

 Installation
 ============

-Because the core ESCAPEv2 relies on POX and written in Python there is no need for explicit compiling or installation.
-The required dependencies such as databases, external programs, system packages and the latest Python 2.7 interpreter are completely handled and installed by the main setup script: **install-dep.sh**
+As the core layers of ESCAPE relies on POX and written in Python there is no need for explicit compiling or installation.
+The required libraries and dependencies such as external databases and programs, system packages and the latest Python 2.7 interpreter are completely handled and installed by the main setup script: **install-dep.sh**

 The currently recommended Python version, in which the development and mostly the testing are performed, is the standard CPython **2.7.12**.